Lee Petty: Career

 Petty was born near Randleman, North Carolina, the son of Jessie Maude (née Bell) and Judson Ellsworth Petty.
-He was thirty-five years old when he began his racing career.
+He was 35 when he began his racing career.
 He participated in NASCAR's inaugural race, held at the three-quarter mile long dirt track, Charlotte Speedway; he raced in a 1948 Buick Roadmaster he borrowed from his neighbor under the assurance that the prize money earned from the race could pay off any damages to the car.
 With son Richard watching, Petty lost control of the car and rolled it in turn three.
 Basing on his earlier experience as an occasional moonshine runner, Petty would take factory cars to a local service station, pull the mufflers off the car and go racing.

-He finished in the top five in season points for NASCAR's first eleven seasons and won the NASCAR Grand National Series driver's championship three times.
+Petty finished in the top-five in season points for NASCAR's first eleven seasons and won the NASCAR Grand National Series driver's championship three times.
 Petty was also the winner of the inaugural Daytona 500 in 1959.

-Controversies

-Twice in his career, Petty was declared the winner of a race after scoring errors were discovered following the race.